 It is located a little over 100 km to the North from Lhasa.

-The Yangpachen hotsprings is a very popular stop on the way to or from Namtso lake.
-This natural hotsprings are especially popular among people who come to the area for trekking.
-You can rest and recharge soaking in the hot water, swimming or simply enjoying the peaceful environment.
+The Yangpachen hot springs is a very popular stop on the way to or from Namtso lake.
+These natural hot springs are especially popular among people who come to the area for trekking.
+You can rest and recharge soaking in the hot water, swimming or simply enjoying a peaceful environment.

 The water coming from under the ground is 70℃ warm.
 It is mixed with the water that already cooled down.
-The areas is equipped with swimming pools of different size, filled up with hotspring water.
-There is a hotel, where you can stay for a night to spend more time at the hotspring.
+The areas are equipped with swimming pools of different size, filled up with hot spring water.
+There is a hotel, where you can stay for a night to spend more time in the hot spring.

 There is a Yangpachen monastery nearby that we visit during the trek from Tsurpu to Yangpachen.

-Originally, Reting monastery belonged to Kadam school of Tibetan Buddhism.
-Later, Tsongkhapa reformed Kadam, which transformed to Gelug school.
+Originally, Reting monastery belonged to the Kadam school of Tibetan Buddhism.
+Later, Tsongkhapa reformed Kadam, which transformed into Gelug school.
 Reting monastery became an important monastic center.
 It had a very close connection with Dalai Lamas.

 The monastery is the seat of Reting Rinpoche.
 The Rinpoche is responsible for the search of Dalai Lama, after his death.
 While the Dalai Lama is young, the Reting Rinpoche becomes a Regent and a tutor.

 The Nunnery is located about 16 km away from Drigung Til Monastery and most people visit both on the same day.
 The nunnery history goes back to the 8th century and closely connected with King Trisong Detsen’s wife Yeshe Tsogyal and Padma Sambhava.
 They spend time meditating in the caves around the present-day nunnery complex.
 Many Tibetans visit the nunnery’s medicinal hotspring.
 You can also have a lovely day hike around the nunnery with a view on mountain streams and magnificent narrow gorge.